Gordon G. Chang: Other views

 In Nuclear Showdown: North Korea Takes on the World (2006), Chang says that North Korea is most likely to target Japan, not South Korea.
 He also says that North Korean nuclear ambitions could be forestalled if there were concerted multinational diplomacy, with some "limits to patience" backed up by threat of an all-out Korean war.

 Chang often criticized South Korean President Moon Jae-in's term as "dangerous" and said that Moon should be considered "North Korea's agent."
 Chang also asserted that Moon Jae-in is "subverting freedom, democracy, and South Korea."

-During the COVID-19 pandemic, Chang praised the U.S. and claiming it had acted "very, very quickly" in response to the epidemic, and also made claims that China was responsible for spreading the coronavirus, and that it was difficult to co-operate with a country that he alleged had "deliberately" infected and killed Americans.
+During the COVID-19 pandemic, Chang praised the U.S. claiming it had acted "very, very quickly" in response to the epidemic.
+In what The New Yorker described as the "loopiest" speech of CPAC 2023, Chang alleged that the Chinese government had "deliberately spread [COVID-19] beyond its borders to America and to the world".

+He has also claimed in relation to the second wave of COVID-19 in India that "it is entirely possible [China] released another pathogen."
+He also made claims that China was "likely planning to launch pathogen" from an illegal California lab.
+However a federal investigation into the lab in question, had not substantiated those claims but instead determined that it wasn't trying to make biological weapons, but instead was simply growing antibody cells to produce test kits for Covid-19.

+In a 2019 Wall Street Journal opinion piece, Chang stated that Donald Trump is "the only thing that stands between us and a world dominated by China."